Okay so there isn't more links, but there is another essay tomorrow.

 No news today, I really didn't have much time to dig into the feeds so you will end up with more links for tomorrow.
 I did want to think about the continued fervor over the Facebook data schemes at Cambridge Analytica, and the idea that this swung the election.
 Turns out that the story may have been overblown.

-It makes a pleasing part of . . .
+It makes a pleasing . . .

 This daily-ish feature is comprised entirely of my RSS finds.

 Machine Driven Drug Development - Can machines be trained to synthesize drugs just as efficiently as they were taught to play chess?
 That question is more complicated than it seems.

 Get Yourself An RSS Reader - The best thing about RSS is that you choose what you read.
 No algorithmic surfacing of stuff you might care about.
 You just . . .

 No Entry Yesterday, I had One Story From Wednesday.

 Don’t Launch, Patch - US Gamer has an article on how No Man’s sky typifies the way that game snow launch in shambles and through patches are evolved to be better.